Amius Group Limited Pillar 3 Disclosure as of 30 September 2018

 - Amius Americas Corp – consolidation point for US tax purposes

-- Amius LATAM LLC – sales representative office for LATAM region
+- Amius Futures LLC – sales representative office for the Latin American region

 For the purpose of BIPRU 11.5.2 all of the above entities are fully consolidated for reporting purposes and are disclosed at the Group Level in the Pillar 3 disclosure.
 They will collectively be referred to as “Amius” in this report.